bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

-Having split our `find_junction_spanning_reads` task into chunks we might want combine the outputs for each of the datasets separately rather than concatenating all the outputs as our current `collectFile` operation does.
+Having split our `find_junction_spanning_reads` task into chunks we might want combine the outputs for each of the datasets separately rather than concatenating all the outputs into a single file as our current `collectFile` operation does.
 If we don't specify a file when calling `collectFile`, outputs with the same name are grouped together.

 We'll reinstate the `results_dir` parameter and use this to set the `storeDir` argument to `collectFile`.